Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 ...Which was probably the real point of why they were here. *Hmm.*

 They enjoyed some brief schmoozing.
-There wasn’t a lot of the station to tour---most of it, apparently, wasn’t ready for organic guests---but the Ava-Entity-Hologram had some pretty incredible renders of what the garden space would look like when it was all planted up and finished.
+There wasn’t a lot of the station to tour - most of it, apparently, wasn’t ready for organic guests - but the Ava-Entity-Hologram had some pretty incredible renders of what the garden space would look like when it was all planted up and finished.

 They won an instant friend in Dora by gifting her one of the gardening drones.
 It’d be useless outside of the Entity's control sphere, but the tiny, skittering robot *was* weirdly charming.
 Kinda like a little steampunk crab.